Pay bill with credit card

 The list of bills that can be paid via credit cards is growing year by year.

-Some of the most common ones that may accept credit cards are:
+Some of the most common bills that may accept credit card payments are:

 One thing to note is that not all businesses accept credit cards for bill payments.